 Licensed naturopathic doctors undergo 4 years of rigorous graduate level training at accredited naturopathic medical schools, including extensive clinical work, which equips them to serve as the perfect bridge between conventional and alternative medicine.
-The training includes the ordering, interpretation and use of labs and imaging as well as many of the other basics you would expect from medical doctors including well woman exams and yearly physicals.
+The training includes the ordering, interpretation and use of labs and imaging, well woman exams and yearly physicals.
 NDs also learn botanical medicine, physical medicine (both bone manipulation and soft tissue work), nutrition, IV therapy, homeopathic medicine, hydrotherapy, psychology, minor surgery, and basic pharmaceutical medicine.
 Many seek additional training in other alternative modalities.
 Scope of practice varies from state to state.

 While understanding and addressing a conventional diagnosis is important, an ND goes a step further to discover the underlying patterns and root causes behind symptoms.
 The training that NDs receive helps them to look at such things as constitutional type and organ system analysis.
 This helps them to individualize treatment plans and actually address the root cause.